Insurance Clauses in Contracts: A Comprehensive Guide

 Use umbrella/excess policies to meet high limits economically: If a client requires $5M CGL but your current program carries $1M primary, adding a $4M umbrella over your existing primary policy is typically far less expensive than raising your primary limits to $5M.
 Most commercial insurance brokers can structure a $5M umbrella program (consisting of $1M primary CGL plus $4M umbrella) at significantly lower total cost than a $5M primary policy.
 Present this as achieving the client's required total coverage in a commercially efficient structure.

 Negotiate mutual insurance obligations: In balanced service relationships, both parties should carry insurance appropriate to their respective risk profiles.
-If a client is imposing $5M cyber liability on you but their operations create equal or greater cyber risk (for example, if you are integrating with their customer data infrastructure), argue for mutual cyber coverage requirements.
+If a client is imposing $5M cyber liability on you but their operations create equal or greater cyber risk, argue for mutual cyber coverage requirements.
 Mutual insurance obligations realign the conversation from "client demands vendor coverage" to "both parties appropriately insure their respective operations."

 Alternative risk transfer mechanisms: For larger service provider organizations, captive insurance, self-insurance, and risk pooling programs can satisfy insurance requirements at lower cost than commercial insurance.
 A well-capitalized service provider can propose a self-insurance letter of credit or a funded reserve arrangement in lieu of a commercial insurance policy for some coverage types.
 Clients should require financial disclosure — audited financials and minimum net worth thresholds — before accepting alternative risk transfer.